thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Epic.md

 - Documentation Title: Epic Document
 - Documentation Type: Technical
-- Documentation Information Summary: Epic Project document detailing implementation of the task view and submission redesign project.
+- Documentation Information Summary: Critical links and resources; the background, context, and business value of the project; and the acceptance criteria.

 ## Document Review Information

 ---

 - Date of Original Document Submission to GitHub: 22/09/2022
-- Documentation Version: 1.0
+- Documentation Version: 2.0
-- Date of Previous Documentation Review: 22/09/2022
+- Date of Previous Documentation Review: 15/12/2022
-- Date of Next Documentation Review: To be decided
+- Date of Next Documentation Review: T1/2023

 ## Key Terms